darrylmeyer/chat-stats/README.md

 ## whatsapp_stats.py

 The main script.
-This script does all the processing of history file.
+This script does all the processing of the history file.

 ### Usage